-He saved all that for his friend Liam “I will find you and I will kill you” Neeson, who reinvigorated the genre with a blend of rugged charm, overt masculinity, volcanic violence, and menace.
+He saved all that action-heavy stuff for his friend Liam “I will find you and I will kill you” Neeson, who reinvigorated the genre with a blend of rugged charm, overt masculinity, volcanic violence, and menace.

 Gabriel Byrne usually plays characters who think, plan, and intuit their way through the challenges and obstacles thrown at them.
 When he plays a bad guy, there’s often a gun in his hand.
 When he plays a good guy, or a complicated guy we have to figure out, there’s a book, or a pen, or sometimes a glass of scotch.
 Sometimes a sword.
 But the kind of violence and masculine superiority usually found in action heroes?
 No. He’s a thinker and a lover, not a killer.
 That’s one reason we are standing here, cheering him on.

-I will say, however, that Mr. Byrne is running around just like an action hero in Season 2 of War of the Worlds–but in this case, he’s an action SCIENTIST.
+I will say, however, that Mr. Byrne is running around JUST LIKE an action hero in Season 2 of War of the Worlds–but in this case, he’s an action SCIENTIST.

 From Evoke.ie, June 13, 2021: Gabriel Byrne doesn’t ‘have the energy for action’ at 71 years old